 The smell of burning wood permeated the cool winters morning.
 Walking a few steps, I noticed a staircase.
 Archaic and worn with the passage of time it was nevertheless beautiful to behold in its antiquity.
 A flurry of activity suddenly caught my eye or was it merely an inner sense as I caught the momentary glimpse of a monks’ flowing robes.
 There was a profound stillness and aura of peace pervading the monastery.
 In deep reverie, the poignancy of the psalmist’s words stirred my soul.

-The little winding side streets paved with blocks of stone wound gently through the quaint picturesque town.
-The street was lined by archaic buildings on either side, often decaying but truly beautiful to behold in their brilliant array of colours.
-I stopped by this gorgeous cafe, a green wooden door standing slightly ajar warmly welcomed the passerby.
-The aroma of traditional Mediterranean food mingled with the melodic sound of music beckoned one inside.
-Cautiously stepping inside, I glanced at the staff with their genuine war smiles and open hearts ready to welcome a stranger with traditional Greek hospitality.
-Their warmth and generosity matched the beauty of the decor inside simple, elegant yet thoroughly authentic.
+The little winding paved side street wound gently through the quaint picturesque town.
+I stopped by this gorgeous cafe arrayed in radiant colours with its bright green wooden door.
+The aroma of traditional Mediterranean food mingled with the melodic relaxing sound of music.
+Stepping inside, I glanced at the staff, whose genuine warm smiles and open hearts were ready to welcome a stranger with traditional Greek hospitality.

 The morning air was fresh as I walked along the street winding its way down to the harbour.
 The sound of my muffled footsteps disappeared amidst the gentle splashing of distant waves.
 Suddenly, I stopped by a sand stone wall with a resplendent red door.
 The passing of centuries which had left their marks of decay, merely enhanced the simplistic, elegant beauty of this colourful facade.